 Text pattern recognition

-Machine learning based pattern recognition is used to generate, analyze, and translate text.
-Hence, patterns are used to understand human language and generate text messages.
-Accordingly, text recognition on words is used to classify documents and detect sensitive text passages automatically.
+Machine learning-based pattern recognition is used to generate, analyze, and translate text.
+Hence, patterns are used to understand human language and create text messages.
+Accordingly, text recognition of words is used to classify documents and detect sensitive text passages automatically.
 Therefore, text pattern recognition is used in the Finance and Insurance industries for fraud detection.

 Handwriting recognition